nisportal/IT-Documentation/New Documentation/Structure/Example/EndUserDocumentation/Services/UserAdministration/PowerApps/Customers/Administration/Guide_Customer-User-EnableAccount.md

 ***
 # Purpose
-The purpose of this document is to provide clear guidance on how to offboard a customer user account with our Power App [Customer User Administration](https://apps.powerapps.com/play/e/default-248b066d-c6fc-4b1a-afba-4138e54e2689/a/66961346-8949-4940-a5f2-9bda7d02ed1f?tenantId=248b066d-c6fc-4b1a-afba-4138e54e2689).
+The purpose of this document is to provide clear guidance on how to onboard a customer user account with our Power App [Customer User Administration](https://apps.powerapps.com/play/e/default-248b066d-c6fc-4b1a-afba-4138e54e2689/a/66961346-8949-4940-a5f2-9bda7d02ed1f?tenantId=248b066d-c6fc-4b1a-afba-4138e54e2689).

 # Scope
-The scope of this document is limited to the steps required to closing down a user account for any customer.
+The scope of this document is limited to the steps required to enable an already created user account for any customer.
 The process itself is not in the scope of this document
 # Definitions
 Power Apps - Refers to Microsoft Power Apps

-Offboarding - Disabling a user account

 # Procedures